tobysmith568-university/SOFT-356_Solar_System/README.md

 While all the measurements are accurate, the 'physical' sizes of the objects are not.
 By this, I mean that the mass of a planet does not affect its size, and its size does not affect the mass or movements.
 This allows for a user to configure the program to use any model file without it affecting the physics.
 Any model can also be rendered in any proportional size.

 This project is originally based off of my model loading project [found on Github here](https://github.com/tobysmith568/SOFT-356_Model_Loader).
+The shared functionality is the ability to load `.obj` models into memory and the method in which models are then rendered using OpenGL.
+The shaders currently implemented are also sourced from the [SOFT356 SampleCode](https://github.com/SOFT356/SampleCode).